-Just as for car, home or travel insurance you can enter your details at comparison site Activequote.com to generate a series of quotes from different health insurance providers.
+Just as for car, home or travel insurance you can enter your details at comparison site Activequote.com to generate a series of quotes from different private health care insurance providers.

 Does my postcode affect the cost of my health insurance?

 The phrase 'postcode lottery' applies in health insurance to a degree.
 As explained above, insurers base their prices on the experiences they have had before with certain groups of people - usually defined by their postcode and their age.

-For the curious or those considering moving based solely on the cost of their health insurance (an odd choice, if you ask us) we tested 7 different UK postcodes ranging from rural locations to prime central London.
-The difference between the highest and lowest quotes for our overly-mobile 33-year-old with Vitality was £11 per calendar month.
+For the curious or those considering moving based solely on the cost of their health insurance we tested 7 different UK postcodes ranging from rural locations to prime central London.
+The difference between the highest and lowest quotes for our overly-mobile 33-year-old with AXA was £45 per calendar month.

 This does raise one important and practical piece of information - if you already have health insurance and have recently moved out of a more expensive postcode, your insurer might not have repriced your insurance and changed your monthly premiums to match (as is the norm with motor insurance).

 Does my age affect the cost of my health insurance?

 Yes - but there's nothing you can do about it!
 Insurers charge more the older you are and premiums increase markedly for those over 50 as the chances of making a claim increase heavily too.

 How much do individual private health care treatments cost?

 We’ve listed some of the average costs for private care treatments in the UK if you do not have health insurance, according to Privatehealth.co.uk.